Engaging the supply chain

 Scope 1: direct emissions

-Scopes 1 and 2 can largely be reduced by you, in house: Scope 1 covers direct emissions, like owned vehicles or machines for production.
+Scopes 1 and 2 can largely be reduced by you, in house: Scope 1 covers direct emissions that a company owns directly, like burning fuel in gas boilers and in company-owned vehicles.

 Development Certification